FatimaBOliveira/pands-project/README.md

 ## How users can get started with the project

-To run the codes, [Anaconda](https://www.anaconda.com/) and [Visual Studio Code](https://code.visualstudio.com/) need to be installed to run these programs.
-The jupyter notebook can also be open through Google colab in the following link: <a target="_blank" href="https://colab.research.google.com/github/FatimaBOliveira/pands-project/blob/main/iris.ipynb">
+To run the codes, [Anaconda](https://www.anaconda.com/) and [Visual Studio Code](https://code.visualstudio.com/) need to be installed.
+The jupyter notebook can be also open through Google colab in the following link: <a target="_blank" href="https://colab.research.google.com/github/FatimaBOliveira/pands-project/blob/main/iris.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>